Advice for civil servants and policymakers on taking account of devolution when working on policies and managing services.

 For more detail on what is devolved, you should contact your departmental devolution co-ordinator or the territorial offices, the Scotland, Wales or Northern Ireland Office, who are part of HM Government.

 When dealing with any policy, it’s good to be clear at the outset where it takes effect.
 If you are working on a policy that will affect the devolved administrations, you should engage as early as possible, especially if you are developing legislation.
 Devolved administrations need time to consider the handling of issues, and gaining consent of devolved legislatures for Parliament to pass legislation in a devolved matter is rarely a quick process.
 This is also relevant when considering Private Members’ Bills.
 It is the responsibility of those developing government publications, including consultation exercises and green papers, to make the territorial extent clear.
 If you are in any doubt, seek advice from departmental lawyers and the territorial offices.

-Territorial offices (the Scotland Office, the Wales Office and the Northern Ireland Office) are invaluable in helping you understand the detail of the devolution settlements, and how to go about contacting the devolved administrations.
+Territorial offices (the Office of the Secretary of State for Scotland, the Office of the Secretary of State for Wales and the Northern Ireland Office) are invaluable in helping you understand the detail of the devolution settlements, and how to go about contacting the devolved administrations.
 As they are inside the UK government, they can give you full, frank and confidential advice.